 Description of Scheduled Work

-- Construction of the temporary pedestrian and vehicle bridge and utility support bridge includes installing, assembling, and welding bridge spans, panels, and supports.
-Work will also include installing the temporary bridge sidewalk and guard rails.
+- Construction of the temporary pedestrian and vehicle bridge and utility bridge includes installing, assembling, and welding of bridge spans, supports, guard rails, and light poles.

 Pedestrians and Cyclists:

 Charles River Dam Pedestrian Walkway Temporary Closure: Beginning on Thursday, March 5, 2020 at 6 a.m. and continuing through Friday, March 6, 2020 at 6 p.m., the Department of Conservation and Recreation (DCR) will close the Charles River Dam Pedestrian Walkway for necessary maintenance at the DCR facility.

 The work is weather dependent and may need to be rescheduled if the forecast changes.